Information for Authors

-4. The online submission software will automatically create a single .pdf file containing your main text and reduced-resolution versions of any figures you have submitted.
-This document will be used when your manuscript undergoes peer review.
-Your submitted files will appear in this .pdf sequentially, as specified by you on the submission page, and you will have an opportunity to enter figure captions/legends and to check the .pdf file prior to final submission.
+6. The online submission software will automatically create a single .pdf file containing the main text, supplementary files, and reduced-resolution versions of any figures that have been submitted.
+This document will be used when the manuscript undergoes peer review.
+The submitted files will appear in this .pdf sequentially, as specified on the submission page.
+There will be an opportunity to enter figure/plate captions and to check the .pdf file prior to final submission

 Submitting your manuscript